svlark/svlark.github.io/_drafts/2019-09-15-August-Maine-and-the-Maritime-Provinces.md

 Land Ho!

 ![picking blueberries on mistake](https://user-images.githubusercontent.com/13930968/63371481-8eb1ca00-c35a-11e9-8005-08981807c2e3.jpeg)
 We landed on beautiful Mistake Island for a week completely to ourselves.
-After kayaking to shore we found a gorgous lighthouse, and it was PACKED with blueberries, and raspberries!
+After kayaking to shore we found a gorgous lighthouse, on an island PACKED with blueberries, and raspberries!

 ![posing on mistake](https://user-images.githubusercontent.com/13930968/63371483-8f4a6080-c35a-11e9-8831-4334513c4453.jpeg)